LyCrash/SQLSeuth/README.md

 # SQLSeuth
-An open-source chatbot for handling SQL query errors
+An OpenAI chatbot for handling SQL queries to a database